alkem-io/website/content/en/post/2025-02-time-value-of-money/index.md

 lastmod: "2025-02-10"
 math: false
 diagram: false
 summary: "Alkemio transitioned to steward-ownership in 2023.
 In addition to the fundamental features of steward-ownership, Alkemio has added a 'twist' to the capped return concept to make the company attractive to purpose-minded investors.
-The blog shares key lessons from this  implementation to help other organisations."
+The blog shares key lessons from this implementation to hopefully help other steward owned ventures."
 authors:
   - smyth-fintan
   - smyth-neil